Domestic Assault, Felony Assault, Crimes with Domestic Relationship

 The jury is the last defense of human rights and liberty under the Constitution.
 Our job is to challenge the prosecution case and expose its weakness.

-We test the theory that the accused is innocent, with the evidence.
+And we test the theory that the accused is innocent, with the evidence.

 A prosecutor can attempt to convict a person of a domestic crime on the uncorroborated claims of a single witness.
 But that witness may have an axe to grind; an agenda.